laustindasauce/laustindasauce/README.template.md

 ## Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I am from Illinois but currently live in Phoenix, Arizona.
-I study Computer Science at Arizona State University and plan to graduate in May of 2022.
+I studied Computer Science at Arizona State University.
+Currently working as a Data Engineer at USAA.

 **You can find me on [![Twitter][1.2]][1], [![LinkedIn][3.2]][3] , or [![Facebook][4.2]][4].**